parsaeisa/Notes/DevOps/kubernetes.md

 Kubernetes or k8s is container orchestration tool.

+In this document I want to talk about what to do exactly with k8s.

 K8s and almost all other container orchestrator use a linux kernel feature called **CFS**.
 CFS handles resource allocations and enforce limits for runing containers.